English Monarchs

 Mary's captivity in England was prolonged and tedious, she was moved between the castles of Sheffield, Tutbury, Wingfield, and Chartley.
 Mary passed the time at embroidery, a visitor wrote "All the day she wrought with her needle and that the diversity of colours made the time less tedious".
 The Queen passed many hours at the hobby, in the company of the formidable Bess of Hardwick, her jailer’s wife.
 She drew her inspiration from sources such as emblem books, natural history books, and fables.
 She also read and wrote letters.
 She kept several pets including lap dogs and singing birds.

 Mary's health began to decline due to lack of exercise and she gained weight.
 She concentrated her considerable energies on procuring her release by entering into conspiracies against her English cousin.
-Notes were frequently smuggled in to her and Mary's hopes of eventual release were never quite extinguished.Throughout the 18 years of her weary English imprisonment, the Queen of Scots came to symbolise the hopes of the English Catholics.
+Notes were frequently smuggled into her and Mary's hopes of eventual release were never quite extinguished.
+Throughout the 18 years of her weary English imprisonment, the Queen of Scots came to symbolise the hopes of the English Catholics.

-Tutbury CastleMary was moved to Tutbury Castle in Staffordshire on 4th February 1569, its cold and draughts had a detrimental effect on her health and she came to loathe the castle and complained that in winter that the wind would whistle through her chamber.
-Describing it it as "sitting squarely on top of a mountain in the middle of a plain" subjecting her to all the winds and "injures' of heaven".
+Mary was moved to Tutbury Castle in Staffordshire on 4th February 1569, its cold and draughts had a detrimental effect on her health and she came to loathe the castle and complained that in winter that the wind would whistle through her chamber.
+Describing it as "sitting squarely on top of a mountain in the middle of a plain" subjecting her to all the winds and "injures' of heaven".

 She was moved from Tutbury in 1569, but returned there in 1570 after the failure of the Norfolk plot and placed under the guardianship of Sir Ralph Sadler, Chancellor of the Duchy of Lancaster.
-Salder acted with kindness toward Mary, and allowed her to hawk and ride.
+Sadler acted with kindness toward Mary, and allowed her to hawk and ride.
 He was later replaced by the severe puritan Sir Amyas Paulet, whom Mary came to detest.
 He humiliated her by removing her royal cloth of state, which reduced the Queen to tears.

 Mary's confinement under Paulet became much more severe, she had previously been allowed to walk in the privy garden within the Castle walls, but this was now prevented.
 The Queen had distributed money to the poor on Maundy Thursday.
 In 1585, 42 girls and 18 little boys received 1½ yards of woollen cloth.
 Money was also given to the poor of Tutbury town.
 Paulet reacted in fury at this and stopped it immediately.
 Mary was moved on to Chartley Castle in 1585.

-After enduring many years of English captivity , Mary attempted to negotiate with James through a Guise emissary for an 'Association', or joint rule with him in Scotland.
+After enduring many years of English captivity, Mary attempted to negotiate with James through a Guise emissary for an 'Association', or joint rule with him in Scotland.
 Her opportunist son, however, was more eager to gain the approval of Elizabeth, to favour his own ends and concluded that the 'The Association desired by his mother should neither be granted or spoken of hereafter.'
 Mary deeply wounded, wrote 'I am so grievously offended at my heart, at the impiety and ingratitude that my child has been constrained to commit against me.'

 The desperate Mary entered into a plot with Elizabeth's maternal cousin, the Catholic Thomas Howard, Duke of Norfolk, one of the most powerful noblemen in England.
 They plotted to assassinate the Protestant Queen and place Mary on the throne of England with Norfolk as her consort.
 The plot was uncovered by Elizabeth's agents and Norfolk was sent to the block.
 Although her life was spared, Elizabeth ensured that Mary's confinement now became more rigorous.
 As a direct result of the plot, Parliament introduced a bill in 1572 which excluded Mary from the throne.
 Elizabeth, however, refused to assent to it.